Create an image using light!

 - The supervising adult should discuss the warnings and safety information with the child or children before commencing the experiments.
 Particular attention should be paid to the safe handling of acids, alkalis and flammable liquids.

 - The area surrounding the experiment should be kept clear of any obstructions and away from the storage of food.
 It should be well lit and ventilated and close to a water supply.
 A solid table with a heat resistant top should be provided

 - Substances in non-reclosable packaging should be used up (completely) during the course of one experiment, i.e. after opening the package.

 FAQ and troubleshooting

-However, if the whole mixture has turned blue, this likely means that you’ve overexposed it to light.
+If the whole mixture has turned blue, this likely means that you’ve overexposed it to light.
 But don’t worry!
 Just discard this plastic cup and start over.
 When repeating the experiment, keep in mind that the experiment must be performed in very dim lighting.

-Prepare the plexiglas plate.
+Prepare the plexiglass plate.